Ted Peterson '19 a Semifinalist for National Merit Scholarship

 The senior from Fairview, N.C., has never sought out recognition for his academic endeavors.
 However, he has gotten the attention nonetheless as one of just 16,000 Semifinalists in the 64th annual National Merit Scholarship Program.

-Christ School Director of Academics & Curriculum Brooke Depelteau made the announcement Thursday to the delight of everyone in Chapel.
+Director of Academics & Curriculum Brooke Depelteau made the announcement Thursday to the delight of everyone in Chapel.
+Christ School has now produced nine National Merit Semifinalists since 2013 and six the past three years, the most of any North Carolina school (public, private, or charter) west of Charlotte.

 "It's pretty cool to be recognized.
 I look at it as an accumulation of everything I've done here at Christ School, and everything that I've learned," Ted said.